AgentSmithyAI/agentsmithy-agent/docs/checkpoints-and-transactions.md

 ## Limitations

-1. **Git-like behavior**
+1. **File filtering**
    - Follows `.gitignore` patterns using standard gitignore matching rules
    - Directory patterns (`dir/`) match the directory and all contents
    - Glob patterns (`*.log`) work as expected

-2. **Repository size**
+2. **Storage size**
    - Each checkpoint = full project snapshot
-   - Git deduplicates identical files, but storage grows
+   - Identical files are deduplicated, but storage grows
+   - Old sessions are kept for recovery (can be cleaned up)
    - Recommendation: periodically delete old dialogs

 3. **Dialog isolation**
-   - Each dialog has its own Git repository
+   - Each dialog has its own checkpoint storage
-   - Checkpoints from one dialog are not visible in another
+   - Sessions from one dialog are not visible in another

 4. **Best-effort restore**
    - Files that cannot be written during restore (e.g., in use by running process) are skipped